My Go-To Quiet Time Activities for Kids

 Coloring But Not Regular Coloring

-Prayer Journals Even Little Kids
+Prayer Journals Even for Little Kids

 Thought only big kids could do journals.
 Wrong.